webpack/webpack.js.org/src/content/guides/development.md

 npm install --save-dev webpack-dev-server
 ```

-Change your config file to tell the dev server where to look for files:
+Change your configuration file to tell the dev server where to look for files:

 __webpack.config.js__